 (a) Pre-Award Procedures.
 The contracting officer must ensure that the sustainable requirements within the lease templates are included in the awarded lease as specified by the PBS Leasing Desk Guide.
-Review Chapter 18 of the PBS Leasing Desk Guide that can be found on GSA's Acquisition Portal at https://insite.gsa.gov/acquisitionportal for guidance on ensuring sustainable requirements are included in leases.
+Review Chapter 18 of the PBS Leasing Desk Guide at http://insite.gsa.gov/sustainableacquisition for guidance on ensuring sustainable requirements are included in leases.